StephaneBranly/ontodoc/README.md

 Look at the [example for _foaf_](https://github.com/StephaneBranly/ontodoc/blob/main/example/build/homepage.md) to see what type of documentation you can easily build in 2 lines!

+If you want to change the markdown templates, take a look at the structure of the [default ones](https://github.com/StephaneBranly/ontodoc/tree/main/ontodoc/templates).

 ## How does it work ? 🔧

 ```mermaid